marcin0115/Game-Papier-kamie--no-yczki--js-/README.md

 # Game Papier-kamien-nozyczki

-Game made in JavaScrit.
+Game created in JavaScrit.
-Structure in HTML folds myself with 3 elements (with 3 main classes) and button.
+Structure in HTML is consited of 3 elements (with 3 main classes) and button.

 ### Technologies
 Project is created with: